 • Students are required to take a 30 minute lesson each week.
 I generally, as a rule, do not teach 60 minute lessons except for intermediate and advanced students who have previously studied music and for beginner music students who have proven themselves throughout their time spent in my studio that they are serious, dedicated and diligent enough in their musical studies to warrant the additional lesson time.
 60 minute lessons will be allowed on a limited basis, when available, at my discretion.

 • All different styles, techniques and genres of music are taught from Classical to Modern.
 Learning piano/music/voice requires much more than just being able to grab a microphone and sing a couple of songs or belt out a few simple tunes on the keyboard.
 If you are going to carry any skills over to other music, no matter the type, you will need to learn how to: read music, understand timing and key signatures, learn major and minor scales, adopt basic posture and technique, follow melodic and harmonic lines in each hand simultaneously, finger chords, apply proper breath and voice control, sing in tune, use correct rhythm and synchronization, play and/or sing with correct articulation, proficiency, musical accent, dynamics and syncopation, practice properly, efficiently and much, much more.
-Most people take lessons to help them learn to play most anything that might come along, (whether it be classical music, contemporary, country, show tunes, movie soundtrack musical themes, pop, sacred, the latest top 40 hits, rhythm and blues, jazz, rock and roll, etc.) not because they are interested in a particular genre.
-Would you be happy if, after taking lessons, you could only play a few basic songs from a given type of music?
+Most people take lessons to help them learn to play most anything that might come along, (whether it be classical music, contemporary, country, broadway show tunes, movie soundtrack musical themes, pop, sacred, the latest top 40 hits, rhythm and blues, jazz, rock and roll, etc.) not because they are interested in a particular genre.
+Would you be happy if, after taking lessons, you could only play a few basic songs from one given type of music?

 • When deciding on what type of instrument to begin with for learning to play piano (acoustic piano or digital keyboard/piano) digital keyboards, especially top-of-the-line ones, have become remarkably good at reproducing much of the sound and some of the feel of the acoustic piano.
 Although individual teachers have their own, often strong, feelings on this subject, it's fair to say that most feel that a good digital keyboard is fine to start lessons on.
 Indeed, digital keyboards now outsell acoustic pianos by a substantial margin worldwide and especially in the U.S. That said, no knowledgeable pianist would argue that a digital keyboard is the best way of learning to play the acoustic piano.
 Probably no later than the end of the first year of lessons, you should plan on getting an acoustic piano or at least having access to one on a regular basis.
 The digital keyboard is best seen as a separate instrument with different capabilities, which, by good fortune, can serve as a stand-in for a short period of time for an acoustic piano.
 Students should learn how to play both instruments for their own separate qualities and attributes.

-*** ADDITIONAL NOTE / REQUIREMENT ***
+*** ADDITIONAL NOTE / LESSON REQUIREMENT ***

-• All music students are required to have either an acoustic piano or (at least) an electric piano that has 88 weighted keys before they start taking lessons.
+• All music students are required to have either an acoustic piano or (at least) an electric digital piano that has 88 weighted keys before they start taking lessons.

 • It is imperative that children should already know their alphabet and be able to read, write, count and perform basic math (addition, subtraction) at least at an elementary level before considering taking music lessons.
 While it can be a mistake to start children on piano/music/voice lessons at too young of an age to gain maximum results, most children can benefit from taking lessons at reasonably early ages.
 Older students, on the other hand, have some considerable advantages over children in terms of both focus and motivation, even if they have lost some of the flexibility that they had in their younger years.
 As long as an older student has the time, desire and dedication to learn, he or she can start at just about any age.